bigchaindb/bigchaindb/docs/server/source/production-deployment-template/add-node-on-kubernetes.rst

 Step 1: Prerequisites
 ---------------------

-* :ref:`List of all the things to be done by each node operator <Things Each Node Operator Must Do>`.
+* :ref:`List of all the things to be done by each node operator <things-each-node-operator-must-do>`.

 * The public key should be shared offline with the other existing BigchainDB nodes in the existing BigchainDB cluster.